 75-foot Christmas tree in front of the Courthouse

-- MayFest Arts & Crafts Festival - always the 1st Saturday in May
+- MayFest Arts & Crafts Festival - 1st Saturday in May

-- Hilltop Fall Festival - always the 1st Saturday in October including 5K and bike rides.
+- Hilltop Fall Festival - 1st Saturday in October including 5K and bike rides.
 The big soapbox derby is Friday night before, 7-10 PM.

 Just two miles away is downtown Spindale, with an impressive collection of restaurants and live music spots.
 The B Sharp Music Store draws musicians from miles around.
 Our favorite lunch spot is the Spinning Bean Cafe, inside a drug store and gift shop for home and fashion.